Olean General Hospital Opens Renovated Nursery & OB Unit

 The completed project tripled the size of the nursery by adding 600 additional square-feet and expanded the area to accommodate 14 newborn bassinets.
 Additionally, the nurses station was updated and unit corridors were renovated with new lighting and flooring.
 All patient rooms were similarly renovated and provided new furniture.

 “Family-centered care is an essential part of the birthing experience at Olean General Hospital,” said Mary Beyth, RN, manager of the OB department.
-“So all 14 postpartum rooms now feature new patient beds, furniture, oak-trimmed bassinets and sleep chairs to accommodate both mothers and babies, as well as visiting family members and supporters.”Back to Article List
+“So all 14 postpartum rooms now feature new patient beds, furniture, oak-trimmed bassinets and sleep chairs to accommodate both mothers and babies, as well as visiting family members and supporters.”Back to archive

 Search our online phone directory.